phoenixframework/phoenix/introduction/E_installation.md

 ### Phoenix

-Once we have Elixir and Erlang, we are ready to install the Phoenix mix archive.
-A mix archive is a zip file which contains an application as well as its compiled beam files.
+Once we have Elixir and Erlang, we are ready to install the Phoenix Mix archive.
+A Mix archive is a Zip file which contains an application as well as its compiled BEAM files.
 It is tied to a specific version of the application.
 The archive is what we will use to generate a new, base Phoenix application which we can build from.

-Here's the command to install the Phoenix archive.
+Here's the command to install the Phoenix archive:

 ```console
 $ mix archive.install https://github.com/phoenixframework/phoenix/releases/download/v1.1.2/phoenix_new-1.1.2.ez